FischermanCH/net-alarm/README.md

 Thing's done :
 - very basic index webpage on port 7777 with links to subpages
+- generate subpages with backlink to main

 Thing's to do :
 GENERIC
-- generate subpages with main menu on each page

 ARP
 - generate arpwatch configure and start page